danielt1263/Rx-VIPER-ToDo/README.md

 We have a solid understanding now of what the user can do and we know what order we are going to develop those features in.
 We also have detail designs for the screens needed (at least for the first user story) and a list of fonts and colors that will be used throughout the app.
 Now it's time to start development.

-> Before talking about how to adapt VIPER to Rx, I want to clear up a misconseption about the architecture.
+> Before talking about how to adapt VIPER to Rx, I want to clear up a misconception about the architecture.
 Some people assume that there must be a VIPER (View, Interactor, Presenter, Wireframe) stack for every screen, but that is not at all true.
 Sometimes a single screen might be involved in multiple user stories at the same time and so will have several interactors.
 Sometimes a screen might be used for several different stories and have multiple Wireframes and Presenters associated with it.
 Lastly, sometimes multiple screens might be involved in a single user story and then one Wireframe will display several screens.

 ### Story 1, Step 1: Tap the add button to display the _Add_ screen.

 In this commit, I am implementing the first step of the first user story, "Tap the add button to display the _Add_ screen."
-Of course a lot has to be done for this simiple step because in order to tap that add buttton, we need an application.
+Of course a lot has to be done for this simple step because in order to tap that add button, we need an application.
 Since the user story starts on the _List_ screen, we need to create that as well, but only in so far as to give it an add button.
 Notice I haven't fleshed out the rest of the screen.
 I went ahead and laid out the entire _Add_ screen since I know I need it for the rest of this story.
 Also, since this is the step that displays the _Add_ screen and the detail-design calls for a special presentation animation I did that here.

-With the original conception of VIPER, each comonent was a class with several functions.
+With the original conception of VIPER, each component was a class with several functions.
 In Rx things are a bit different.
 Here each component tends to be a single function.
 So I have the files named based on the component they represent, but each file only contains a single exposed function and possibly some private helper functions.

 When the app starts up, the flow is as follows: